1afa/sambadav/README.md

 `$share_root` is an array of arrays.
 Each child array consists of one or two strings.
 The first string is the name of a server, the second string is optional and is the name of a share on that server.
-If you don't specify a share name, SambaDAV will use a `smbclient -L` call to automatically retrieve a list of available shares on that server.
+If you don't specify a share name, SambaDAV will use a `smbclient -L` call to automatically retrieve a list of available shares on that server (which may or may not be accessible to the user).

-`$share_root` is so called because the shares that you specify here are shown directly in the root.
-In the example above, the root folder would have multiple
-subfolders: a folder for each share found on `server1`, and the folders `share1` and `share2`.
+`$share_root` is so called because the shares that you specify here are placed directly in the root as folders with the name of the *share*.
+In the example above, the root folder would have multiple subfolders: a folder for each share found on `server1`, and the folders `share1` and `share2`.

-`$share_extra` is like `$share_root`, but shares and servers that you define in that array are always placed in the root of the Webfolders in a folder with the name of the *server*, containing subfolders named after the shares.
+`$share_extra` is like `$share_root`, but shares and servers that you define in that array are always placed in the SambaDAV root in a folder with the name of the *server*, containing subfolders named after the shares.

 ```php
 <?php